canopy-js/canopy-js/README.md

 The topic paragraph can reference several subtopics, which in turn can reference several other subtopics, forming a tree.
 To maintain this tree structure, each subtopic can only be referenced by one "parent" paragraph.

-(If you want to have two references to a given subtopic from different subtopics of that topic, you can make the target subtopic a topic proper, or use the "import reference" functionality described below.)
+(If you want to have two references to a given subtopic from different subtopics of that topic, you can make the target subtopic a topic proper, or use the "path reference" functionality described below.)

 #### Global References